timfoil/ClipBot/README.md

 # discord_clip_bot
 Inspired by the original Airhornbot.
-Makes it much easier to add and organize sounds and how they are played.
+Makes it possible to add new sounds and organize collections

 ## Building
 1. Install docker or ensure it is currently installed and up to date